 The PNW SETAC Board is an all-volunteer group of scientists from diverse educational and professional backgrounds.
 It is comprised of Officers (Immediate Past President, President, Vice President, Treasurer, and Secretary) and a Board of Directors representing academia, government, and industry.
 Officer and Board members are elected by the membership, usually in the fall, and serve 3-year terms.
 We also have an At-Large (Student) Board member who is appointed annually by the Board.
 Please feel free to contact any of our Officers or Board members via email.

-Kenia Whitehead, President
+Kenia Whitehead, Past-President

 GSI Environmental